 Small seeds:

-1. When sowing small seeds it is best to sow in a seed tray.
+- When sowing small seeds, it is best to sow them in a seed tray.
 Fill the seed tray with compost and gently press down to flatten the compost.
-Water the compost so that when you plant the seeds the water doesn’t wash the seeds the way.
+Water the compost so that when you plant the seeds, the water doesn’t wash the seeds away.

-2. Take the seed pack and open the packet into the palm of your hand.
-Lightly sprinkle the seeds over the compost surface, spacing it as evenly as possible.
-If the seeds are clumped together, then they will out compete each other and not grow properly.
+- Take the seed pack and open the packet into the palm of your hand.
+Lightly sprinkle the seeds over the compost surface, spacing them as evenly as possible.
+If the seeds are clumped together, then they will outcompete each other and not grow properly.

-5. Once the plants have germinated and filled the seed tray, you can plant the individual seedlings into their own small pot.
-Simply loosen the soil, and carefully remove the seedling, and put it into a pot adding more soil if needed.
+- Once the plants have germinated and filled the seed tray, you can plant the individual seedlings into their own small pot.
+Simply loosen the soil, carefully remove the seedling, and put it into a pot, adding more soil if needed.
 Make sure you are careful not to damage the roots.

 Large seeds:

-1. Larger seeds such as French beans do not need sowing into a seed tray because for ease of planting out you sow each seed in a separate small pot.
+- Larger seeds, such as French beans, do not need sowing into a seed tray because, for ease of planting out, you sow each seed in a separate small pot.
 Fill several small pots with compost.

-2. Take a dibber or a pencil to make a small hole in each pot.
-Place one seed into each of these holes and then cover over with compost.
+- Take a dibber or a pencil to make a small hole in each pot.
+Place one seed into each of these holes and then cover with compost.

-3. Give the pots a light water and cover with a propagator lid or cling film until the seeds germinate.
+- Give the pots a light watering and cover with a propagator lid or cling film until the seeds germinate.

 Sowing direct:

-1. Prepare the soil on where you are going to sow the seeds to a fine consistency.
-This is because if the soil is in large clods and heavy then it is going to be hard for the shoot to push through.
-The bed should also be covered over with a layer of fleece a couple of weeks in advance to sowing to warm up the soil.
-Try and add some organic materials, such as Gro-Sure Farmyard Manure to introduce more nutrients into the soil.
+- Prepare the soil where you are going to sow the seeds to a fine consistency.
+This is because if the soil is in large clods and heavy, then it is going to be hard for the shoot to push through.
+The bed should also be covered with a layer of fleece a couple of weeks in advance to sowing to warm up the soil.
+Try to add some organic materials, such as Farmyard Manure, to introduce more nutrients into the soil.

-2. Create a drill (small depression in the soil) for the seeds to be sown into.
-The depth that the seeds should be sown at depends on the type of vegetable so it is best to read the seed pack.
+- Create a drill (small depression in the soil) for the seeds to be sown into.
+The depth at which the seeds should be sown depends on the type of vegetable, so it is best to read the seed pack.
 However, it is normally three times as deep as the diameter of the seed.
 Water the drill before sowing the seeds.

-3. Sow the seeds thinly with good spaces between each seed.
-If they are too close then they will be competing for nutrients, light and soil against each other.
-For large seeds aim for spaces of about 4cm (1 to 2 inches) between each seed.
-For smaller seeds it is harder to get this accurate spacing, but sow evenly and thinly across the whole area.
+- Sow the seeds thinly with good spaces between each seed.
+If they are too close, then they will be competing for nutrients, light, and soil against each other.
+For large seeds, aim for spaces of about 4cm (1 to 2 inches) between each seed.
+For smaller seeds, it is harder to get this accurate spacing, but sow evenly and thinly across the whole area.

 Thinning out